-The routing of the onshore pipeline proved to be challenging from many perspectives including finding a continuous string of land plots with updated, valid and unchallenged ownership documentation whose owners were willing to sell / grant easements.
+The routing of the onshore pipeline proved more challenging e.g. finding a continuous string of land plots with updated, valid and unchallenged ownership documentation whose owners were willing to sell / grant easements.
 Restrictions on land purchase meant that it was not possible to horizontal directional drill (HDD) the pipeline directly from the landfall to the GTP site.
-As a result, sections of the onshore pipeline route will be in an open trench through accessible land.
+The initial construction plan for the onshore pipeline route included three short sections of HDD, two under watercourses and a section under the beach (approximately 150 m) that continued into the Black Sea for approximately 1.3 km.
+Technical challenges meant that only the beach crossing was completed using HDD.
+The rest of the onshore pipeline route was constructed using anopen trench approach through accessible land.